Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: A review: hitting time formulae for the irreducible case

 \section{A review: hitting time formulae for the irreducible case}

 For completeness of exposition we review some recent results.
 The following can be seen as a quantum version of the classical MHTF (\ref{clmhtf}) stated in Section \ref{intro2}.
 For the statement below, one should recall the notation used in (\ref{phirep}) and (\ref{tauK}), regarding the matrix representation of operators.
+If $T:M_n\to M_n$ is an irreducible, positive, trace preserving map acting on $M_n$, let $w$ be the unique strictly positive density matrix which is invariant for $T$ and define the fundamental map $Z=(I-T+\Omega)^{-1}$, where $\Omega=|w\rangle\langle I_n|$.

 \begin{theorem}\cite{cv} Let $T: M_n\to M_n$ denote an irreducible, positive, trace preserving map and $V$ a nontrivial subspace of the pure state Hilbert space $\HH_n$.
 If $Z$ is the associated fundamental map, $K$ is the mean hitting time map \eqref{HK} and $D=K_d=diag(K_{11}, K_{22})$ is its diagonal part, we have that for every $\psi\in V$ and $\phi\in V^\perp$, \beq \tau(\phi\to V) = \Tr\Big((DZ)_{11}\rho_\psi-(DZ)_{12}\rho_\phi\Big) = \Tr\Big(K_{11}(Z_{11}\rho_\psi-Z_{12}\rho_\phi)\Big). \eeq In particular, the quantity $\Tr((DZ)_{11}\rho_\psi)$ is independent of the choice of $\psi\in V$. \end{theorem}